AdobeDocs/commerce-webapi/src/pages/rest/modules/import/index.md

 **Response:**

-When Import is successful, the API response will contain the number of entities that were successfully imported.
+When the import is successful, the API response will contain the number of entities that were successfully imported.

 ```json
 [